Frequently Asked Questions

 We have 14 stops located through the Light Rail route from Gungahlin to the City.

-There are electronic passenger information display board on board every LRV.
+There are electronic passenger information display boards on board every LRV.
 There are also pre-recorded announcements on board the LRV advising the next stop name as it approaches (and at every stop).

 Always remain behind the marked yellow line.
 Do not move forward until the LRV has stopped.